openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 3. To interact using voice:
     - Click on the microphone icon and speak your query.
     - Wait for the voice agent to process your speech and respond.
-4. The voice agent will respond to your query in text and with synthesized speech.
+4. The voice agent will respond to your query in text.

 Feel free to engage with the Conversational Voice Agent, ask questions, or give commands as per the agent's capabilities.
 This hands-on experience will help you better understand the agent's interactive quality and performance.